-This species was first discovered by Steve Irwin, the late Crocodile Hunter, and his father, Bob Irwin, in the early 1990s.
-The first specimen was then collected and described by Australian herpetologist John Cann, who named it Elseya irwini, after its discoverers.
-There is still very little known about this species, and biologists today are working on both collecting more specimens and observing them in the wild to learn more about their behavior.
+This species was first discovered in the early 1990s by Steve Irwin, the late Crocodile Hunter, and his father, Bob Irwin.
+The first specimen was then collected and described by Australian herpetologist John Cann, who named it Elseya irwini after its discoverers.
+There is still very little known about this species, and biologists today are working on both collecting more of these turtles and observing them in their natural habitat to learn more about their behavior.

 These turtles eat snails and plant matter; females may be completely herbivorous.

 They can grow up to 11.8 inches, and males are about half the size of females.

 The population is estimated at 4,000 to 5,000 individuals.